Updated June 4, 2020

 is wonderful Ram trucks helping all the way just like mommy and daddy,

 awww.
-Feel good bullshit and pure propaganda.
-Vox has the original Superbowl ad and talks about what Martin Luther King's opinion on advertisers.
+Feel good BS and pure propaganda.
+Vox has the original Superbowl ad (Vox locked the ad down so here it is in a Time link) and talks about Martin Luther King's opinion on advertisers.

 can spend hours at it and in the end you will be really learn how we